elasticio/api-docs/source/includes/_components.md

 `GET {{ api_base_url }}/v2/workspace/{WORKSPACE_ID}/components`

 ### Authorization
-The component should be accessible to the client (e.g. component from the own Contract or shared one).
+User has to be a member of the Workspace

 ### URL Parameters